-When crafting sales presentations, I follow this three step formula:
+When crafting sales presentations, I follow this three-step formula:

-Problem, Solution, Benefit.
+Problem, Solution, Benefit Method.

-From the prospects perspective, the sales presentation is your solution to their problem.
-However, too many sales people start (and end) their presentation by explaining all the “features” their product or service has.
+From the prospect’s perspective, the sales presentation is your solution to their problem.
+However, too many salespeople start (and end) their presentation by explaining all the “features” their product or service has.
 BORING.

-If you want to get their attention and have them “leaning in” to hear what you have to say, start your sales presentation off with a “hot button” problem that your target audience is currently dealing with – including problems that earlier attempts at solving it, created – and get buy-in / agreement that those problems exist.
+If you want to get their attention and have them “leaning in” to hear what you have to say, start your sales presentation off with a “hot button” problem that your target audience is currently dealing with – including problems that earlier attempts at solving it, created – and get buy-in/agreement that those problems exist.

-Salesperson: “One of the challenges sales managers face when it comes to improving their teams phone skills through sales training is logistics.
+Salesperson: “One of the challenges sales managers face when it comes to improving their team’s phone skills through sales training is logistics.
 Traditionally you send your team to an off-site seminar or you fork over a ton of cash to bring someone in-house.
 Either way, you have your whole team off the phones for a day and no guarantee that the training will improve sales.”